Jivdhan Fort trek

 Jivdhan Fort trek- Junnar Taluka

 Situated in Junnar in the district of Pune near the town of Ghatghar is the Jivdhan hill fortress.
 It stands at a height of 1145 meters above ground level.
 The mountain range of Sahyadri houses this fort.
-Jivdhan Fort is one of the five famous trekking destinations, the other four being Naneghat, Chavand, Shivneri and Hadsar.
+Jivdhan Fort is one of the five famous trekking destinations, the other four being Naneghat, Chavand, Shivneri, and Hadsar.
 This trekking destination is the hardest one among the five as only experienced trekkers are allowed here.
 This is due to the tough climbing route that requires training on how to use climbing equipment.
-The steps are carved out of the rock on which hooks are attached making its way to the Kalyan gate.
-The hooks make the climb easier for the regular climbers.
+The steps are carved out of the rock on which hooks are attached making their way to the Kalyan gate.
+The hooks make the climb easier for regular climbers.

 This fort is believed to have originated from the Satavahan era.
 The entry points to the fort are beautifully carved with Kalas and Lord Ganesha which was built by Shivaji.
 This point of the fort was given heavy security to protect from the enemies, the location being the point meeting mainland to the seas.
-The fort was captured by the British in the year 1818 that destroyed all other approaches.
+The fort was captured by the British in the year 1818 destroyed all other approaches.

 Jivdhan Fort trek attributes

 - There are water tanks on the hilltop that serves water but that water should be used under precautions as the tanks near the storehouse atop the hill remains open but the cistern near Kalyan gate could be used as potable water.
 The fort is seen covered with thorny shrubs so be careful while passing through it.
-Giant squirrels could be spotted at the base forest of the hills.
+Giant squirrels could be spotted in the base forest of the hills.

-- Although the main gate or the Kalyan gate is in good condition, the storehouse and the temple of Goddess at the hilltop is in moderate condition and is less explored by the tourist.
+- Although the main gate or the Kalyan gate is in good condition, the storehouse and the temple of Goddess at the hilltop is in moderate condition and is less explored by tourist.

 - The height of the pinnacle near the fort is 385 feet high.
 You can feel the height of the pinnacle as you move closer to it.
 The name of the pinnacle is Venderlingi.
-It takes a day to surmount the pinnacle by using proper equipment for rock climbing.
+It takes a day to surmount the pinnacle by using the proper equipment for rock climbing.
 Be aware of the beehives in the fort area.
 Another dangerous thing that you could rarely spot is the snakes.
 The area is prone to snakes.

 - The entire plateau of Junnar is visible from the top of the fortress.
 Nearby forts are hilltops are visible too atop the hill.
 The other four forts mentioned above too can be clearly viewed from there.
 There is a 2 km of flat land stretched from Jivdhan to Naneghat that has a historical significance to notify impending attacks from a distance.